 Don’t wait until you have a final draft to start getting feedback from others.
 If you have invested too much time in your essay, you are likely to be overprotective and defensive of your work and, consequently, somewhat non-receptive to feedback.

 Give yourself a realistic timeline for a first workable draft and schedule an appointment accordingly with the reviewer.
 This approach will force you to set an “artificial” deadline to have a first workable draft.

 Work on contents first.
 You can fine tune length, grammar and punctuation later!

 Preview and print your essay before submitting your application because what prints is what the schools will see and you will not have a chance to make any changes later.
 Notepad usually works well.
 If you try to cut and paste your essay into a central application template (such as AMCAS, AACOMAS, AADSAS, etc.) from other programs, you may encounter some difficulties with certain characters and with fitting the final lines of your essay.

 Strive to have more than one person review your personal statement.
-Reach out to the Academic Advisors in Newnan and/or in your school or college, faculty, mentors, friends and family.
+LSA Opportunity Hub and not the Newnan pre-med advisors.
+For other students, reach out to the academic advisors in your school or college, or consider faculty, mentors, friends and/or family who might be willing to help.
 See these resources for feedback.

 Should you start with an outline or jump into free writing?
 It is really up to you since you can tackle this project in a number of ways:

 - After the recommended reflection exercise, look for recurring ideas and/or more substantive concepts.